Decurity/semgrep-smart-contracts/README.md

-unrestricted-transferownership | Ragnarok Online Invasion | Contract ownership can be transfered by anyone msg-value-multicall | Sushiswap | Function with constant msg.value can be called multiple times no-bidi-characters | Generic | The code must not contain any of Unicode Direction Control Characters
+unrestricted-transferownership | Ragnarok Online Invasion | Contract ownership can be transfered by anyone msg-value-multicall | Sushiswap | Function with constant msg.value can be called multiple times no-bidi-characters | Generic | The code must not contain any of Unicode Direction Control Characters delegatecall-to-arbitrary-address | Generic | An attacker may perform delegatecall() to an arbitrary address.

 ## Not greppable incidents